Grayson Waller

 Matthew Farrelly (born 21 March 1990) is an Australian professional wrestler.
-He is currently signed to WWE, where he performs on the NXT brand under the ring name Grayson Waller.
-Before signing with WWE, he previously wrestled on the independent circuit under the ring name Matty Wahlberg.
-In addition, he was also a history teacher in his home state of New South Wales, and was also part of the Australian Survivor TV series.
+He is signed to WWE, where he performs on the Raw brand under the ring name Grayson Waller.
+He is a one-time WWE Tag Team Champion alongside Austin Theory as A-Town Down Under.

+Before signing with WWE, he previously performed on the independent circuit under the ring name Matty Wahlberg.
+Outside of professional wrestling, Farrelly was a contestant on season six of Australian Survivor.

 Professional wrestling career

 Independent circuit (2017–2021)

-On 15 April 2017, at a Newcastle Pro Wrestling event, Farrelly made his debut under the ring name Matty Wahlberg, losing to SnapChad.
-Wahlberg would form a tag team with Carter Deams, known as The BABES (Blonde And Blue Eyed Squad), managed by Harley Wonderland.
+On 15 April 2017, at a Newcastle Pro Wrestling event, Farrelly made his debut under the ring name Matty Wahlberg (a reference to Hollywood actor Mark Wahlberg), losing to SnapChad.
+Wahlberg would form a tag team with Carter Dreams, known as The BABES (Blonde And Blue Eyed Squad), managed by Harley Wonderland.
 Wahlberg then returned to singles competition and he would receive a PWA Heavyweight Championship match against Caveman Ugg, but lost to Ugg at the PWA Black Label: Wahlberg Vs. Ugg event in March 2019.
 At the PWA Black Label: Break Their Back & Make Them Rumble event, Wahlberg lost to TJ Perkins.
 At the PWA Black Label: Colosseum event, Wahlberg won the 2019 Colosseum tournament by defeating Chris Basso in the first round, Orange Cassidy in the semi-finals, and Travis Banks in the final.
 After the PWA Black Label: It Started Out With A Kiss event went off the air, Wahlberg addressed the live crowd, informing them that he was leaving PWA.
+On 12 October 2024, Farrelly returned to PWA under his WWE ring name Grayson Waller, defeating Jimmy Townsend during Night One of the Colosseum Tournament.